-Note. <81 corresponds to <6, <86 to <7, <91 to <8, and <96 to <9. aScaled scores = mean of 10 and a standard deviation of 3.
+Note. < 81 corresponds to < 6, < 86 to < 7, < 91 to < 8, and < 96 to < 9.
+STM = short-term memory; WM = working memory; BPVS = British Picture Vocabulary Scale II-Short Form; WORD = Wechsler Objective Reading Dimensions; WOND = Wechsler Objective Numerical Dimensions.

+Table 3

-Table 3 Factor Loadings >.45 From the Principal Components Analysis for Low Working Memory Children (n = 308)
+Factor Loadings > .45 From the Principal Components Analysis for Low-Working-Memory Children (n = 308)

 Measure Factor 1 Factor 2 Factor 3

 Digit recall .801

 Word recall .825

 Nonword recall .773

 Listening recall .811

 Backward digit recall .834

 Counting recall .554

 Dot matrix .642

 Mazes memory .645

 Block recall .651

-Odd one out .728
+Odd-one-out .728

 Mr. X .718

 Spatial recall .771

-in excess of 1.00, accounting for 37.44%, 11.76%, and 11.27% of the variance, respectively.
+investigated by conducting a principal components analysis on the standard scores for all 12 memory measures, rotated to final solution with a varimax rotation.
+Three factors emerged with eigenvalues in excess of 1.00, accounting for 37.44%, 11.76%, and 11.27% of the variance, respectively.
 Factor loadings in excess of .45 on the rotated factor matrix are displayed in Table 3.
-The measures that loaded most highly on Factor 1 were the six visuo-spatial short-term memory and working memory measures.
+The measures that loaded most highly on Factor 1 were the six visuo-spatial shortterm memory and working memory measures.
 Counting recall also loaded on this measure.
 The highest loading measures on Factor 2 were the three verbal short-term memory tests.
 Factor 3 consisted of the two verbal working memory measures used for screening memory deficits: backward digit recall and listening recall.
-Thus the first factor appears to tap storage and processing of visuo-spatial tasks.
+Thus, the first factor appears to tap storage and processing of visuospatial tasks.
 The second factor corresponds to storage only of verbal information, whereas the third factor relates to skills associated with both storing and manipulating information in the verbal domain.